Photo of Faezeh Alijan Farzad Lahiji

 2023

 Faezeh Alijan Farzad Lahiji, Samiran Bairagi, Roger Magnusson, Mauricio A. Sortica, Daniel Primetzhofer, Erik Ekström, Biplab Paul, Arnaud Le Febvrier, Per Eklund (2023) Growth and optical properties of NiO thin films deposited by pulsed dc reactive magnetron sputtering Journal of Vacuum Science & Technology.
-A. Vacuum, Surfaces, and Films, Vol. 41, Article 063402 Continue to DOI
+A. Vacuum, Surfaces, and Films, Vol. 41, Article 063402 (Article in journal) Continue to DOI

 Faezeh Alijan Farzad Lahiji (2023) Epitaxy of oxide and nitride thin films grown by magnetron sputtering